Koha-Community/kohadocs/source/acquisitions.rst

        **Note**

        Whilst it is possible to re-open your basket, cancel one or more orders and re-close the basket, this is not recommended.
-This procedure will update the Basket Closed date, which in turn will cause your 'late order' caclulations to be incorrect.
+This procedure will update the 'basket closed' date, which in turn will cause your 'late order' caclulations to be incorrect.
 Instead, follow the procedure below.

 To cancel an order:

-#. locate the vendor and click on Receive Shipment;
+#. locate the vendor and click on 'Receive shipment';
 #. on the next page, use a false invoice number (such as 54321.
 Whatever number you choose will persist in your system as a blank invoice - re-use it for future cancellations to avoid accumulating numerous false, empty invoices);
-#. so on the next page you'll get a warning box in which you click on 'receive';
+#. so on the next page you'll get a warning box in which you click on 'Receive';
-#. on the next page (at right) you can click on 'Cancel Order'.
+#. on the next page (at right) you can click on 'Cancel order'.

 .. _claims-&-late-orders-label:

-Claims & Late Orders
+Claims & late orders
 -------------------------------------

 If you have entered in an email address for the vendors in your system